-Tools, resources, training curricula, PowerPoint presentations and other training materials for each specific project will be available on each project website.
+To date, over 398 clinicians, service providers, regional center staff and other professionals, families, and consumers have participated and benefitted from these projects.
+Tools, resources, training curricula, PowerPoint presentations and other training materials for each specific project are available on each project website.